aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::Map.md

 ### Modules
 * `Fn::Map` should support replicating Modules

-### Replicate a fragment for certain number of times
+### Replicate a Fragment a certain number of times
 * For a number parameter x, replicate a given template block x number of times.

 Users can easily work around this limitation by iterating over a hardcoded list: